Shri-991987/Dissertation_Longitudinal_Analysis_Of_Farm_Animal_Development/README.md

 Code for the above Project is given in the file - Dissertation_Updated.iypnb Data can be found from the Data folder in the repository.

+### Note - Detailed Analysis can be accessed from the pdf file.